Corned Beef Hash

 cooked diced potatoes in large pot

-Heat a large cast iron skillet over medium heat and add oil and butter.
+Heat a large cast iron skillet (or nonstick skillet) over medium heat and add oil and butter.

 First, add diced onions and slowly cook until they begin to caramelize, about 10 minutes.

-Next, stir in potatoes and cook until potatoes begin to brown, stirring and flipping occasionally.
-Season with salt and pepper.
+Next, stir in potatoes and cook until potatoes are golden brown, stirring and flipping occasionally.
+Season with salt and pepper, and garnish with fresh herbs like parsley.

 Add Diced Corned Beef

-Finally, add diced corned beef to the onions and potatoes, cooking just until warmed through.
+Finally, add diced corned beef to the sautéed onions and potatoes, cooking just until warmed through.

 Serve Hot + Add Cooked Egg